timescale/docs/use-timescale/hypertables/drop.md

 # Drop a hypertable

-Drop a hypertable using a standard PostgreSQL [`DROP TABLE`][postgres-droptable] command.
-This works for both regular and distributed hypertables:
+Drop a hypertable using a standard PostgreSQL [`DROP TABLE`][postgres-droptable]
+command:

 ```sql
 DROP TABLE <TABLE_NAME>;
 ```

-TimescaleDB deletes all data chunks belonging to the hypertable.
+All data chunks belonging to the hypertable are deleted.

 [postgres-droptable]: https://www.postgresql.org/docs/current/sql-droptable.html